telefonicaid/thinking-cities/docs/topics/which_historical_backend.md

 * **Text View** and **Image View**.
 It simply displays the content of text and image files, respectively, within the FileStore.
 Special formats such as XML or Json have syntax highlighted.
 * **Recline View**.
 This is the visualization extension used for context datasets created by the platform in the DataStore.
 The data can be displayed as a grid, as a 2-axis graph or as a geolocation map (if the data contains some geolocation data).

-CKAN does not provide any analytical tool

-And equals than HDFS, CKAN allows for uploading you own datasets (open or not).
+CKAN does not provide any analytical tool.
+And in the same way than HDFS, CKAN allows for uploading you own datasets (open or not).

 [Top](#top)

 ##STH Comet
 As its name denotes, this MongoDB-based backend is used for short-term historical persistence.
 By short-term must be understood months, days or even days.

 It exposes a REST API for data querying.
 FIWARE service and FIWARE service path must be given in the form of Http headers, together with a authentication token.
-This means this is a tol for private consumption of data.
+This means this is a tool for private consumption of data.

 An interesting detail regarding STH Comet API that may lead you for choosing it is not only raw records can be retrieved; but aggregated ones as well, which can be considered analytics into some extent: